babisc/babisc.github.io/index.md

 ### Skills & Experience
 The main area of my expertise is back end development, microservices and aws services.
-If I had to be more specific here are some of my core tech stack.
+Some of my core tech stack.

 ```markdown
 # Backend